Leslie Jacobs

-Leslie Rosenthal Jacobs (born 1959, New Orleans, Louisiana) is an education reform advocate, business executive, and philanthropist.
-Born in New Orleans and a graduate of Cornell University, she built her family's small, independent insurance agency into one of the largest in the South, before merging the Rosenthal Agency with Hibernia National Bank (now Capital One).
-While President of Rosenthal Agency, Jacobs worked with the business community and the legislature to create the Louisiana Workers Compensation Corporation (LWCC) and served on its inaugural board of directors.
-The LWCC solved a state workers compensation crisis and today Louisiana has competitive and stable workers compensation rates.
-She went on to become a co-founder of Strategic Comp, a workers compensation insurance company that sold to Great American in 2008.

-Jacobs has been active in the New Orleans business and startup community serving as past chair of GNO, Inc., a non-profit economic development corporation dedicated to cultivating the Greater New Orleans area's economy, the vice-chair of the and CEO and co-founders of the New Orleans Startup Fund, a nonprofit venture fund focused on business creation and innovation in the 10-parish Greater New Orleans region.

-Jacobs has been engaged in education reform for more than 35 years.
-She began as a business partner with an elementary school, served as an elected member of the Orleans Parish School Board, and then, as a member of the State Board of Elementary and Secondary Education (BESE) for twelve years, first appointed by Governor Foster (R) and then re-appointed by Governor Blanco (D).
-Jacobs is credited as one of the prime architects for reform of the Louisiana Public Schools throughout the 1990s and 2000s.
-Jacobs was honored as the “Twenty People Who Influenced Louisiana from 1981-2001” by Louisiana Life Magazine in 2001, and Forbes awarded Jacobs the “World's Most Powerful Educators” award in 2011.
+Leslie Rosenthal Jacobs (born 1959, New Orleans, Louisiana) is a charter school advocate, business executive, and philanthropist.
+She was a business partner with an elementary school, served as an elected member of the Orleans Parish School Board, and then, as a member of the State Board of Elementary and Secondary Education (BESE) for twelve years, first appointed by Governor Foster (R) and then re-appointed by Governor Blanco (D).
+Jacobs pushed for reform of Louisiana Public Schools in the 1990s and 2000s.
+Her work to implement charter schools has been controversial.

-Personal life

-Jacobs is married to Scott Jacobs.
-She has two daughters and four grandchildren.

-The Rosenthal Agency
+Business

-Jacobs began work at her family's independent insurance agency in 1981 after graduating from Cornell University.
-Under her leadership, the company became one of the top 100 insurance brokers in the United States.
+Jacobs was born and raised in New Orleans, where she attended Isidore Newman School, a private school, where she also sent her own children to school.
+She began work at her family's independent insurance agency in 1981 after graduating from Cornell University.
 In 2000, Hibernia National Bank purchased the agency, and Jacobs became President of the merged Hibernia Rosenthal Agency.
 She remained president until 2002.
 In 2006, Hibernia, the largest deposit holder in Southeast Louisiana, was purchased by Capital One and re-branded under the Capital One banner.
-Jacobs was also co-founder and owner of Strategic Comp, a multi-state workers compensation insurance company that was purchased in 2008 by Great American Insurance.
+She went on to become a co-founder of Strategic Comp, a workers compensation insurance company that sold to Great American in 2008.
+Jacobs served as past chair of GNO, Inc., a non-profit economic development corporation dedicated to cultivating the Greater New Orleans area's economy.
+She was CEO and co-founder of the New Orleans Startup Fund, a nonprofit venture fund focused on business creation and innovation in the 10-parish Greater New Orleans region.